20 mins read

 On one side, quantity take off measurements are made “net in place,” which means they use the exact information from drawings to estimate items.
 In contrast, material takeoffs (MTO) are measured in gross quantities.

 The process of taking off quantities is required in any kind of project, regardless of the industry; for example, a baker needs to list and estimate the costs of ingredients they will need to buy to bake a cake.
 In construction, depending on the project’s size and scope, many people will be responsible for the process.
-Generally, the project owner hires an estimator or a quantity surveyor to accurately take off with the help of architects, engineers, and the project manager (PM).
+Generally, the project owner hires a construction estimator or a quantity surveyor to accurately take off with the help of architects, engineers, and the project manager (PM).

-Contractors and subcontractors must also conduct takeoff to price their work during bidding.
+Contractors and subcontractors must also conduct a takeoff to price their work during bidding.
 Communication between all parties is paramount to ensure maximum efficiency and accessibility.

-Why Are Quantity Takeoffs Important
+Why are Quantity Takeoffs Important

-As mentioned earlier, in its simplest form, a QTO determines precisely how much material and labor is needed to complete each project work, which is recorded in the bill of quantities.
+As mentioned earlier, in its simplest form, a QTO determines precisely how much material and labor are needed to complete each project work, which is recorded in the bill of quantities.
 In reality, takeoffs can be complex, with many different areas and people involved.

 No matter the scale of the project, an accurate QTO is critical for success.
 Without accurate takeoffs, multiple areas of budgeting and planning can fall short.
 But what are the tangible benefits that make this process so important today?
 Let’s explore them below.

-• Accurate cost estimation and budgeting
+Accurate cost estimation and budgeting

 That said, the QTO alone will not provide the necessary information to estimate costs completely.
-Cost estimation in construction involves many steps that start with the takeoff.
+Cost estimation in construction involves many steps that start with takeoff.
 However, without the specifics provided in the QTO, the estimation process can be inaccurate and negatively affect the project later.

-• Improved communication and trust
+Improved communication and trust

-If there is any common goal between all construction projects, no matter how big or small, it is money and how smartly you can spend it to complete the project with the biggest return on investment.
+If there is any common goal between all building projects, no matter how big or small, it is money and how smartly you can spend it to complete the project with the most significant return on investment.
 The only way to do this is through efficient planning and communication.
 A QTO provides the necessary overview to keep every stakeholder informed about the components and costs related to the project.
 In this way, transparency is ensured, and the ever-present issue of construction communication is resolved.

-• Better planning
+Better planning

 Aside from the cost-estimating benefits mentioned above, the information provided by a construction quantity takeoff also enables accurate planning and scheduling of the different project works.
 This helps teams optimize their workflows and avoid downtime to ensure everything is completed within the expected timeline, significantly enhancing productivity in construction projects.

-• Win more bids
+Win more bids

 Top Quantity Takeoff Methods

 A quantity take off is an essential part of the pre-construction phase.
-Any errors made here can significantly impact on the rest of the project, including cost estimation, overall budget, timeline, and daily workflow.
+Any errors made here can significantly impact the rest of the project, including cost estimation, overall budget, timeline, and daily workflow.
 Doing it right is necessary for a smooth operation.

 1. Manual Quantity Takeoff

-The pros of this method are mainly the reliance on the experience of the construction professional carrying it out.
+The pros of this method are mainly the reliance on the experience of the professional carrying it out.
 The method is also less expensive and more dependable than technology in particular scenarios.
 Plus, it can be an effective way to double-check whether what the digital method showed is correct.

 2. Digital Quantity Takeoff

 Of the two methods of taking off quantities, a digital QTO is usually the preferred option because it is supported by the latest technology to make the process fast, accurate, and efficient.
-Construction software with digital take-off features streamlines the process with automated formulas and equations that vastly decrease the risk of human error and the time it takes to get the expected results.
+Construction software with digital takeoff features streamlines the process with automated formulas and equations that vastly decrease the risk of human error and the time it takes to get the expected results.

 With a digital QTO, you simply scan the blueprint into the software to analyze it and create a precise list of all materials required for the project.
-Then, you can assign automated, error-free formulas to the materials and run them through the software to get accurate construction take-offs.
+Then, you can assign automated, error-free formulas to the materials and run them through the software to get accurate construction takeoffs.
 If something is incorrect or strange, the estimator can always make manual changes wherever necessary.

 Using a digital platform like this also means that you can use and reference your past QTOs for your current and future projects.
-Cloud based systems store everything in one place, allowing all team members and stakeholders to access it anytime and from any device, keeping data safer while improving collaboration.
+Cloud-based systems store everything in one place, allowing all team members and stakeholders to access it anytime and from any device, keeping data safer while improving collaboration.

 There are few cons, but a downside of this method is the need to scan massive drawings that must be made accessible to everyone.
 If not calculated correctly, this can affect the accuracy of the takeoff.